 I am responsible for leading and managing technical staff within the Operations Team.
 This involves induction, the Performance Development Review (PDRs), career development, and change management, the promotion of professional behaviours, performance management including capability and disciplinary procedures, absence management and succession planning.
-This Ensures delivery of services across a number of areas, working closely with the other Associate Directors, Heads of Schools and Academic staff to ensure that technical staff are efficiently, effectively and equitably deployed so that appropriate operational support is provided across all Schools.
+This Ensures delivery of services across a number of areas, collaborating closely with the other Associate Directors, Heads of Schools and Academic staff to ensure that technical staff are efficiently, effectively and equitably deployed so that appropriate operational support is provided.